 - See how blood is flowing to the kidneys through the renal arteries and veins

 Your provider may also use ultrasound after a kidney transplant to see how well the transplanted kidney is working.
 A kidney ultrasound is not painful.
 You may have some discomfort from having to remain still during the test.
-The gel will also feel cool and wet.
-The technologist will use all possible comfort measures and do the scan as quickly as possible to minimize any discomfort.

 What happens during a kidney ultrasound?